Kotlin/KEEP/proposals/KEEP-0443-suspend-CoroutineContext-context-parameter.md

 fun String.functionWithExtensionHole() {}
 ```

-If not the decision to not fill in the extension and dispatch hole, this proposal would be a change of behavior:
+If not the decision, this proposal would be a behavioral change:

 ```kotlin
 suspend fun CoroutineContext.bar() {